opd-ai/webminer/YOUR_COMPUTER_ALREADY_WORKS_FOR_FREE.md

 - Decide if the trade-off feels fair to you

 **Questions to ask yourself:**
 - How much does this actually impact my device?
+(Is it making my laptop sound like a small aircraft preparing for takeoff?)
 - Do I prefer this to seeing ads or sharing data?
 - What would I do with $3-10 extra per month?
+(Probably buy coffee, but still—it's coffee I didn't have before.)

 ### Phase 2: Energy Awareness (Minimal Investment)